federicolucca/Python-Recommendation-Engine/README.md

 # Recommendation Engine

-This repo demonstrate a online retail recommendation engine which recommend items for the user based on thier preference.
+This repo demonstrate a ecommerce recommendation engine which recommend items for the user based on their preference.

 Here are the different notebooks: